MylesLandais/obsidian-sync/ITIL v4 foundations.md

 Service relationship management
 *Service provision*
 *Service consumption* act of organizations consuming services

 # ITIL guiding principles
 *recomendations for organizational service management*

-Focus on value
+**Focus on value**
-Start where you are
+	- Know who is being served and what is truly of value to consumer.
+	- Customer Experiance (CX) / User Experiance (UX) **Start where you are**
+	- consider what is already being leveraged, and *avoid starting over*
+	- Measuring through direct observation
-Progress iteratively with feedback
+**Progress iteratively with feedback**
-Collaborate and promote visibility
+	- Not everything happens at once
+	- Small iterations are easier to manage
+	- Leverage feedback loop and evalutation cycles **Collaborate and promote visibility**
+	- Engaged stackholders and avoid organizational silos
+	- Unexpected sources can lead to creative solutions **Think and work holistically**
-Think and work holistically  end-to-end service delivery Keep it simple and practical
+	- end-to-end service delivery
+**Keep it simple and practical**
-Optimize and automate
+	- Outcome based thinking to produce practical solutions
+	- Minimum number of steps to acomplish an objective **Optimize and automate**
+	- Cost reduction and reduced human errors
+	- technology to scale frequent and repetitive tasks

 # Four Dimensions of Service Management
 [What are the Four Dimensions of ITIL 4?](https://info.axiossystems.com/blog/what-are-the-four-dimensions-of-itil-4)